 Common mistakes

-• Using the most likely outcome for warranty populations: IAS 37.39 requires expected value when there is a large population of similar obligations.
+- Using the most likely outcome method for warranty provisions covering a large population of items.
+IAS 37.39 requires expected value when there is a large population of similar obligations.
 The AFM’s inspection findings have noted that measurement method documentation is frequently absent from provision working papers, with auditors accepting the client’s number without verifying which method was applied.

 Related guides: